01A Good Salary Equals Financial Security

 03Budgets Take Too Much Work And Don't Really Help

 But here's the truth: Most people give up budgeting after a month or two and so they do not see the success that is possible by following a budget.
 A budget can help you stop worrying about money all the time, and help you reach your goals much more quickly.
-You need to have a budget no matter how much money you make.
+It can also help you stay out a debt, a key to long-term financial stability.

-04I Can Start Saving Later
+04I Can Start Saving for Retirement Later

 In addition to your basic retirement accounts, you should think about saving in other accounts, especially if you want to retire early or have other goals you want to accomplish.
 You should make saving for retirement a priority and stop using excuses to stop yourself from planning for your future.

 05I Don't Need to Worry About My Debt

 Another common misconception is that you do not need to worry about the amount of debt you have as long as you are able to make your minimum payments each month.

 However, only making your minimum payments each month doesn't always put a dent in your debt, especially if you have a high interest rate.

 Your debt-to-income ratio can show you how serious your situation is.
 Once you have a realistic picture of your debt, then you can make a debt payoff plan.